maxheld83/pandoc-action/README.md

 ## Environment Variables

+- `OUT_DIR` (optional) a path relative from `workspace/github` (~ your repository root) *without* trailing slash.

   It's often useful to have pandoc output to a separate directory, for example for easier deployment.
   You can *create* such a directory using the `OUT_DIR` environment variable.

-- `OUT_DIR` a path relative from `workspace/github` (~ your repository root) *without* trailing slash.

   If you've set it, the directory will be `mkdir`ed.
   Remember to point the output argument of your pandoc call in the `args` section to this new directory.

 ## Arguments